 The old custom of sprinkling water with a ladle or by hand on the ground, called “uchimizu”, is a well-known example of the use of water in Japan’s daily living.
-People used to sprinkle water in their house entrances and gardens or in front of their shops to lay the dust and ease the heat3, which sometimes implies welcoming of guests.
+People used to sprinkle water in their house entrances and gardens or in front of their shops to lay the dust and ease the heat, which sometimes implies welcoming of guests.

-Mission Uchimizu was launched as a great social experiment in 2003 in order to prove the hypothesis that we can lower the summer temperature by two degrees Celsius if one million people simultaneously do uchimizu (sprinkle water) on streets and gardens4.
+Mission Uchimizu was launched as a great social experiment in 2003 in order to prove the hypothesis that we can lower the summer temperature by two degrees Celsius if one million people simultaneously do uchimizu (sprinkle water) on streets and gardens.

-4. Mission Uchimizu has become a social action that millions of people in Japan take part in and doing uchimizu through the summer every year.
+Following the fruitful outcomes of the experiment in 2003, Mission Uchimizu has become a social action that millions of people in Japan take part in and doing uchimizu through the summer every year.

 Schedule uchimizu carefully and pace yourself.